Answer: After I retired, I started writing novels because I’m passionate about sharing my stories with people who love to read.

 Readers told me they liked the story and so I’ve kept on writing.
 I pour my heart into each story in hopes my readers will not just like, but love each story.
 Here’s what I’ve accomplished thus far:

 Following The Expendable Man, I produced Making the Grade, a murder mystery featuring a female detective.
-A suspense that takes place in the Adirondacks in upstate New York, Last Stop on Desolation Ridge, appeared next, followed by In the Grade, my second Albany police procedural.

 I tried something a little different with House Divided.
 I had to tell this story because I feel strongly about what’s going on at some of our colleges and universities.
 If you care about young people, about the threat of terrorism, and about combating anti-Semitism, I know you’ll like House Divided.